-While a comprehensive flavor ban would lead to modest reductions in Minnesota's tobacco tax revenues, it will also improve public health given the reductions in tobacco use that result.
+While a comprehensive flavor ban would lead to modest reductions in Delaware's tobacco tax revenues, it will also improve public health given the reductions in tobacco use that result.
 As described above, a comprehensive flavor ban will result in almost 5.6 percent more menthol smokers quitting smoking in the short run.
-Given an estimated 559,600 adult current smokers in Minnesota, about 21 percent of whom smoke menthol cigarettes, this implies that over 6,500 adults would quit smoking in response, resulting in over 1,500 fewer deaths caused by smoking.
+Given an estimated 107,600 adult current smokers in Delaware, about 44.8 percent of whom smoke menthol cigarettes, this implies that 2,7000 adults would quit smoking in response, resulting in about 600 fewer deaths caused by smoking.
 The existing evidence suggests that a comprehensive ban would also deter numerous young people from taking up tobacco use, adding to the public health benefits.

-Finally, the reductions in tobacco use resulting from a comprehensive flavor ban would lead to significant reductions in health care spending, including Medicaid spending, with an estimated reduction in lifetime health care spending of over \$56 million for those induced to quit by the policy.
+Finally, the reductions in tobacco use resulting from a comprehensive flavor ban would lead to significant reductions in health care spending, including Medicaid spending, with an estimated reduction in lifetime health care spending of nearly \$23 million for those induced to quit by the policy.

-FDA recently announced its intention to ban menthol cigarettes and flavored cigars, but the process to do so will take many years.
-In the meantime, Minnesota can enact a comprehensive flavor ban to start saving lives and health care costs now.
+FDA is finalizing its proposed rules to ban menthol cigarettes and flavored cigars and implementation may take many years.
+In the meantime, Delaware can enact a comprehensive flavor ban to start saving lives and health care costs now.